 The feedback from our artists, filmmakers, scientists, students, designers, and registered as well as casual guests was outstanding!

-For our upcoming edition of the festival, which will take place in September 2019 in Vienna, we’re setting a new focus on neurotechnologies.
-Much like our prior editions, we’re going to cut across thematic boundaries, across all disciplines and set up a rich festival program that defies imagination!
+For our upcoming edition of the festival, which will take place September 23 & 24, 2019 in Vienna, we’re setting a new focus on neurotechnologies.
+Much like our prior editions, we’re going to cut across thematic boundaries, across all disciplines.
+Go check out our rich festival program!

 Neurotechnologies will be our focal points of convergences between: neural networks, the body, mind, intelligence, society, machines, brain-computer-interface, techno-evolution, mind/brain upload and much more…

 Biofaction is a research and science communication company based in Vienna, Austria, and our core expertise is in science communication, film production, technology assessment and the study of ethical, legal and social issues in emerging sciences and technology (genetic engineering, synthetic biology, converging technology).